-Whale sharks, are they whales?
+Whale sharks.
+Are they whales?
 Are they sharks?
 This amazing creature is actually a shark.
-They call it a whale shark due to its enormous size and because sharks are fish, the whale shark is the largest fish in the world!
-Let’s look at some incredible facts about the whale shark:
+It is called a whale shark due to its enormous size, and because sharks are fish, the whale shark is the largest fish in the world!
+Dive in and discover 10 incredible facts about the whale shark.

 1. The Largest Recorded Whale Shark was the Length of a Bowling Alley!